BRAND0JESUS/OOP/README.md

 # OOP
-Some information and exercises of Object Oriented and Programming - OOP
+Some information and exercises of Object Oriented Programming - OOP